Stan0033/Folder-Installer/README.md

 # Folder-Installer
-Helps you install and uninstall software program or game from a folder
+Helps you install and uninstall software program or game from a folder.
+No compression.

 How to use:
 1. In the installation folder you must have these: